FilipDem/Domoticz-BMW-plugin/README.md

 Remark that using remote services heavily is blocked by BMW.
 They give a dedicated message back in that case (it will show up in the Domoticz log also).
 So fast executing remote service one after the other won't be successful.

-Hint: you can use the remote services in combination with a script that looks to the Google Calendar...
-In this way it is possible to plan the start of the airco/heating.

 ## Installation (linux)
 Preliminary install bimmer_connected by with ```sudo pip3 install bimmer_connected``` or alternatively ```sudo pip3 install bimmer_connected==[version]``` to install a specific version.
 Be sure that the python3 module ```threading``` and ```queue``` is installed (otherwise install them also as described below).